One-body dynamical correlation function of Lieb-Liniger model at finite temperature

 In principle, the sum is taken over the whole Hilbert space, which is however impossible in practice.
-We therefore incorporate the states with significant contributions to the correlation function as many as possible until a satisfying precision \cite{SC}.
-This navigation of states of course can be fulfilled by generating 1-, 2- , \dots, and $m$-pairs of p-h excitations over the ground state.
+We therefore incorporate the states with significant contributions to the correlation function as much as possible until obtaining a satisfying result of the sum rule \cite{SC}.
+This exploring process is equal to reproducing excited states, which of course can be fulfilled by generating 1-, 2- , \dots, and $m$-pairs of p-h excitation over the ground state.
 Nevertheless, in the situation of finite temperature, this will be a waste of computation resource.
-Instead, we define a `relative' excitation over the thermodynamic equilibrium state as is shown in Fig.~\ref{excitation}~(d), and then count states by manipulating such type of `relative' excitations.
-This thought comes from a naive observation that the most relevant states should be of similar looking i.e. distribution of QNs.
-A simple example of how the algorithm works can be found in Supplementary Materials.
-The saturation is readily checked by following sum rule \cite{Caux2007}
+To avoid this drawback, we start the above generating process from an eigenstate derived from a TBA equation instead, explaining the meaning of \textit{reference}.
+Any configuration of QNs away from this reference state will be considered as a "relative excitation," since it need not be the ground state; see Fig.~\ref{excitation}(d).
+More details can be found in the Supplemental Material.
+We then count states by manipulating such type of "relative excitations."
+This thought comes from a naive observation that the most relevant states for the form factor of a local observable should be similar looking to the reference state from the viewpoint of configuration of QNs.